August 12, 2019

 Learn from Others

-For part of her training, Lauren completed shadow hours at Nate and Ren’s salon,The Electric Chair.
+For part of her training, Lauren completed shadow hours at Nate’s salon,The Electric Chair.
 One of her biggest tips for beauty students is to get out there and shadow as many salons as you can!
 Spending all day in hair school can make it easy to forget that the salon environment could be very different.
 If you’re wondering how to go about shadowing salons, start by connecting with local salon owners.
 Ask if you can come in and observe how they run things.

 Learning how salons run things can help you find a good fit, expose you to the beauty world, and see what environment you want to work in.
 Lauren’s advice is to, “Ask a lot of questions.
 Ask how they are run with commission or lease, etc.” Reaching out will help build a support system and can help make sure you feel prepared to start your career when you graduate.